cosmos/ibc/spec/micro/README.md

   proof: CommitmentProof,
   proofHeight: Height,
   relayer: string): Packet {
-    // in this specification, the destination channel specifies
+    // in this specification, the destination channel contains
     // the client that exists on the destination chain tracking
     // the sender chain
+    // implementation detail on how to get source client from source channel clientId = retrieveClientId(destChannel)
-    client = router.get(packet.destChannel)
+    client = router.get(clientId)
     assert(client !== null)

     packetPath = packetCommitmentPath(packet.sourcePort, packet.sourceChannel, packet.sequence)